 A New Approach to Addiction

-Tonmoy Sharma states that the stereotype of people with track-streaked arms perishing in city gutters and crack homes has long given way to a new reality.
+Dr. Tonmoy Sharma, author, and mental health specialist, states that the stereotype of people with track-streaked arms perishing in city gutters and crack homes has long given way to a new reality.
 The nightly news is now replete with videos of suburban parents wringing their hands over the picture of their clean-cut high school or college athlete who succumbed to drugs.

-Dr. Sharma explains the foundations of MBC and why it is a successful method in treating patients with substance use disorders.
+Mental health specialist Dr. Tonmoy Sharma explains the foundations of MBC and why it is a successful method in treating patients with substance use disorders.
 He defines measurement-based care as “the process of basing clinical care on client data acquired throughout treatment.”
 It is a crucial component of evidence-based practices, he argues.

 According to him, the principle is simple: gathering data on patients’ treatment input allows doctors to determine whether their strategy is working and adjust it properly during the care process.
 Measurement-based care is effective in any setting and for any disorder.